petejohanson/hy-res/README.md

 #### $promise

-This property is a `$q` promise that can be used to perform work once the resource is resolved.
+This property is a ES6 promise that can be used to perform work once the resource is resolved.
 For resources that were embedded, the promise may already resolved when the resource is initially created.

 #### $resolved